iotrvc/reset/README.md

 1. Login to Partciel: Open up Chrome web browser and <a href="https://www.particle.io/" target="blank">Click Here</a>
 1. Load code and <a href="https://build.particle.io" target="blank">Click Here</a>
 1. Click on <b><></b> Icon
-  1. Under Example Apps select <b>"Blinking An LED"</b>
+  1. Under Example Apps select <b>"Web-Connected LED"</b>
 1. Plug-in photon in wall power (sometimes computer power fluctuates & has to much noise)
 1. Put Photon in SAFE MODE: <a href="https://docs.particle.io/tutorials/device-os/led/photon/#safe-mode" target="blank">Click Here</a>
 1. Once in SAFE MODE (The Photon indicates that it is in Safe Mode with the LED breathing magenta)
 1. Click DEVICE icon to select correct Photon
-1. Verify & Flash "Blinking An LED" Code to Photon and you should see the LED's blink every second
+1. Verify & Flash "Blinking An LED" Code to Photon
+1. Go to <a href="https://console.particle.io/devices" target="blank">Console Devices</a>
+1. Select Photon
+1. Go to Function and put in the argument field on or off and click CALL
+1. You should see the lights go on and off
 1. Now you are ready to verify & flash your Particle App!